kestal/univers/Magic/The Treaty on Magic.md

 > There is a small group of people we call _Archmages_.
 They have accumulated so much experience in the art of magic that they can enter the praeter in every single places of the world, without using any source of power.
 I think there is no defined way to become an archmage.
 For example one went to hermitage while another practiced with gemstones.
 Anyway the work to achieve this level of mastery is huge and is not made for everyone.
 Maybe the archmages are also simply more talented than others for magic. [...]

 > There is no school to learn magic, and there are no many wizards too.
-I think those seeking for power don't want to spend years patiently learning the ways of the praeter, as they can quickly learn how to use a weapon instead.
+I think most of those seeking for power aren't patient enough to spend years learning the ways of the praeter.
 Becoming a wizard is also a lonely path for the most, and it requires yet a great discipline.

 ## Volume I: The Nendal's Folk
 This part is about a people living in the Nendal.
 Its subjects are mainly their history, religion, vision of the magic and political system.
 As they see the praeter as the home of their gods, magic and religion are deeply bound in their beliefs.